mongodb/docs/source/includes/steps-configure-project-alert.rst

       #.
 Click :icon:`ellipsis-h` then :guilabel:`Edit` in that alert
          setting's row.

-   .. step:: Select the condition that triggers the alert.
+   .. step:: Select the category and the condition or metric that triggers the alert.

-      In the :guilabel:`Alert if` section, select the target component and the condition.
-To learn more about alert conditions, see :doc:`/reference/alert-conditions`.
+      In the :guilabel:`Category` section, select the target component.
+In the :guilabel:`Condition/Metric`, select the condition.
+To learn more about alert conditions, see
+      :doc:`/reference/alert-conditions`.

    .. step:: Apply the alert only to specific targets.
 (Optional)

-      If the options in the :guilabel:`For` section are available, you can optionally filter the alert to apply only to a subset of the targets.
+      If the options in the :guilabel:`Select Target` section are available, you can optionally filter the alert to apply only to a subset of the targets.

       The :guilabel:`matches` field can use regular expressions.

-   .. step:: Select the alert recipients and delivery methods.
+   .. step:: Select the alert recipient roles and delivery methods.

-      In the :guilabel:`Send to` section:

       a.
+In the :guilabel:`Add Notification Method` section:

+         - Select from the list of roles.

-(Optional) To help reduce the false positives that |service| sends, in the :guilabel:`send if condition lasts at least` field, specify the minutes to elapse before the condition sends the alert.
+         - (Optional) To help reduce the false positives that |service| sends, locate the :guilabel:`Recurrence` section.

+           (Optional) In the :guilabel:`send if condition lasts at least` field, specify the minutes to elapse before the condition sends the alert.
            The next alert check that runs after the specified time elapses sends the alert.

-      #.
-(Optional) In the :guilabel:`resend after` field, specify the
-         minutes to elapse before the condition resends the alert.
+           (Optional) In the :guilabel:`resend after` field, specify the minutes to elapse before the condition resends the alert.

-      #.
-Click :guilabel:`Add` and select from the options described in the
+      b.
+In the :guilabel:`Add Notifier` drop-down menu, select from the options described in the following table.g
-         following table.

          .. include:: /includes/list-table-alert-notification-methods.rst